Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 This message is provided by Flask because the way of exposing an application on the Internet and developping an application locally is not the same, mainly for security and reliability reasons.

-To be able to expose your application on the Internet you should first use uWSGI for running the application instead of Flask.
+To expose your application over the Internet, you must use uWSGI instead of Flask as the application server.
-Then, you should use Nginx for exposing your application on the Internet.
+You would then leverage Nginx to expose the application.

-uWSGI can be started by command line.
+uWSGI can be started manually.
 But, generally, it's better to start the application automatically when the machine starts.
-To be able to do that, you should use [Systemd](https://systemd.io/) which is installed by default on Ubuntu.
+To order to do that, you should use [Systemd](https://systemd.io/) which is installed by default on Ubuntu.

-Beside your application code, run the following command to generate an adapted file for Systemd:
+Beside your application code, run the following command to generate an adapted file for _Systemd_:
 ```
 echo """
 [Unit]